The Bloomsbury Handbook of Religious Education

 15. Religious Education for Social Transformation in Faith-Based Universities

-Daniel Nii Aboagye Aryeh (Perez University College, Ghana)
+in Ghana, Daniel Nii Aboagye Aryeh (Perez University College, Ghana)

 16. Higher Education for Moral Transformation at a Private Christian University

-Nelson M. Nkhoma (University of the Western Cape, South Africa)
+in Malawi, Nelson M. Nkhoma (University of the Western Cape, South Africa)

 17. Islamic Religious Education and Multiculturalism in Malaysia:

-University Students' Perspectives
+University Students' Perspectives, Suhailah Hussien

 (International Islamic University Malaysia, Malaysia